Feast of San Gennaro: History

+Celebration

-In Naples and neighboring areas, an annual celebration and feast of faith held is over the course of three days, commemorating Saint Gennaro.
+In Naples and neighboring areas, an annual celebration and feast of faith is held over the course of three days, commemorating Saint Gennaro.
 Throughout the festival, parades, religious processions and musical entertainment are featured.

+The focus of the celebration is the miracle of San Gennaro's blood melting, also simply known as the miracle of San Gennaro, or blood miracle.

 In the United States

 Little Italy, New York

 The festival was first celebrated in the United States in September 1926, when immigrants from Naples congregated along Mulberry Street in the Little Italy section of Manhattan in New York City to continue the tradition they had followed in Italy to celebrate Saint Januarius, the Patron Saint of Naples.

 The immigrant families on Mulberry Street who started the feast, a group of cafe owners, erected a small chapel in the street to house the image of their patron Saint.
 They invited all to partake of their wares, asking the devoted to pin an offering to the ribbon streamers that are hung from the statue's apron.
 This money was then distributed to the needy poor of the neighborhood.
 Originally a one-day religious commemoration, over time, the festival expanded into an 11-day street fair organized and run by people outside the neighborhood.
 It is now an annual celebration of food and drink, and a major tourist attraction.

 Centered on Mulberry Street, which is closed to traffic for the occasion, the festival generally features sausages, zeppole, street vendors, games, parades and other such attractions.
 The Grand Procession is held starting at 2 p.m. on the last Saturday of the feast, immediately after a celebratory Mass at the Church of the Most Precious Blood.
 This is a Roman Catholic candlelit procession in which the statue of San Gennaro is carried from its permanent home in the Most Precious Blood Church through the streets of Little Italy.

 Another festival is held with the same attractions in New York City's other Little Italy, in the Fordham/Belmont community in the Bronx.
 The streets are closed to traffic, and the festivities begin early in the morning and proceed late into the night.